salcc/Scholar-PDF-Reader-with-Annotations/README.md

 Q: Why is the code of the original extension included in this one?
 Why not just make an extension that works with the original one?\
 A: Browser extensions are sandboxed and cannot directly interact with each other.

+Q: Why are annotations stored in the browser's local storage instead of modifying the PDF files?\
+A: Extensions cannot directly modify files on the user's computer, so an external program would possibly be needed to modify the PDF files.
+This is a complex feature that is not planned for the near future.

 If you find workarounds to these limitations, contributions are welcome!